Victoria-3-Modding-Co-op/Community-Mod-Framework/README.md

 14) Support for more than 3 unit types in GUI (Credit to lil jimmy & 1230James)
 15) Support for more mobilization options per category in GUI (Credit to lil jimmy & 1230James)
 16) Configurable Character portraits (Credit to Bahmut & CaesarVincens)
+17) Journal progress bars can be styled with 'drift' and target effects (Credit to CaesarVincens, idea from MasterOfGrey)

 ## Alternative Event Windows